Speaker (politics): Chile

-China
+People's Republic of China

-In the People's Republic of China, the chairman of the Standing Committee of the National People's Congress is the presiding officer of the Standing Committee of the National People's Congress, which is considered China's top legislative body.
-As stipulated in Article 84 of the Constitution of China, should both the president and vice-president become incapacitated, and the National People's Congress is unable to elect a timely replacement, the chairman of the NPC Standing Committee will act as president.
+In China, the National People's Congress and the Standing Committee of the National People's Congress exercise the legislative power of the State.
+When the National People's Congress holds its sessions, it shall elect a Presidium to preside over the sessions.
+The Chairman of the Standing Committee of the National People's Congress presides over the work of the Standing Committee of the National People's Congress.

+Where the offices of the President and the Vice President of the People's Republic of China are both vacant, the National People's Congress shall elect their successors.
+Before such election, the Chairman of the Standing Committee of the National People's Congress shall temporarily act as President.

-Hong Kong
+Hong Kong, China

 The president of the Legislative Council of Hong Kong is the speaker of the Legislative Council and is elected by and from its members.
-The president presides over the Council meetings and is empowered to enforce the Rules of Procedures solely.
+The president presides over the council meetings and is empowered to enforce the Rules of Procedures solely.

 While members of the Legislative Council may be Hong Kong residents who are not Chinese citizens, the president can only be selected from people with Chinese nationality who do not have a right of abode in foreign countries.